MooersLab/vimrc4oscer/README.md

 This is Blaine's dot vimrc file that worked on the supercomputer Schooner at [OSCER](http://ou.edu/oscer) in Feburary 2020.
 You cannot use GUI's to run software on schooner.

-The edtiors nano, vim, and emacs are available for use in the terminal on schooner.
+The editors nano, vim, and emacs are available for use in the terminal on schooner.
 Other editors that I am ignorant about may also be available.

 Use the editor nano if you are new to the terminal.